mhintz1980/pumptracker-manus/README.md

   - Scheduled End Date
   - Priority Badge (Low, Normal, High, Rush, Urgent)
   - Color-Coded Priority Indicators

+### Scheduling View
+- **Unscheduled Queue**: Sidebar showing all pumps in "UNSCHEDULED" stage ready for scheduling
+- **Drag-and-Drop Calendar**: Intuitive 4-week calendar grid where pumps can be dropped to assign dates
+- **Automatic Stage Progression**: When a pump is scheduled, it automatically moves from "UNSCHEDULED" to "NOT STARTED"
+- **Smart Scheduling**: Uses model-specific lead times to calculate optimal start and end dates
+- **Calendar Event Display**: Scheduled pumps appear as color-coded events on the calendar with stage metadata
+- **Empty State Management**: Helpful messaging when all pumps are scheduled with navigation to upcoming work

 ### Filtering & Search
 - **Multi-Criteria Filtering**: Filter by PO, Customer, Model, Priority, and Stage